Block Component Reference Layer (block_name)

 .-item {

-/* Styles for the item tail */
+/* Item tail styles */

 }